 "First years, line up 'ere, if'n y' please!"
 Hagrid's booming voice broke through Harry's reverie.
 "Come along now, down t' the dock."
-Hagrid led them along a path down to the water, a looming large shadow of a man with a lantern held high leading the way.
+Hagrid led them along a path down to the water, a looming large shadow of a man with a lantern held high lead the way.

-"Careful.
-You don't want to touch the water.
+"Careful."
+A warning voice chirped, "You don't want to touch the water.
 There are things that live beneath the surface.
-I read about it in Hogwarts, a History that there is a giant squid that protects the lake."
-Hermione, the bushy-haired brunette, stated with a self assuredness that unsettled Harry.
+I read about it in Hogwarts, a History.
+There is a giant squid that protects the lake."
+Hermione stated that fact with a self-assuredness that unsettled Harry.

 She mentioned a book she read, Harry glanced over at Hermione with a growing understanding.
 That must have been it.
 She was studious.
 Harry grinned at her in acknowledgement and looked up just as they docked at Hogwarts.
-Okay, so of the folks he had met so far were the Weasleys, Neville Something, Hermione Granger, Draco Malfoy and his goons; Harry should have some help getting his feet under him in the new world he found himself in.
+Okay, so of the folks he had met so far there were the Weasleys, Neville Something, Hermione Granger, Draco Malfoy and his two silent goons; Harry should have some help getting his feet under him in the new world he found himself in.
 He would simply need to be cautious until he-